survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Property Based Testing

 **Property based testing** asserts specific **invariants** about code.
-A sorting algorithm should return items sorted in a specific order for example.
-When invariants like this are known, it's possible to generate tests against it.
+For example, a sorting algorithm should return items sorted in a specific order for example.
+This fact is invariant and should never change.

+When invariants as the sorting one are known, it's possible to generate tests against them.
 Property based testing can find issues unit testing could miss, but the invariants can be problematic to find.

 To continue the previous example, a property based test could be used to show that `add` is a **commutative** operation.
 Commutativity means that swapping the parameters should still yield the same result so that the result of `a + b` should equal `b + a`.
 The idea can be modeled behind an API like this: